silasjul/Social-Stocks/README.md

 ## Features

--   **Stock Data Visualization:** View historical and real-time stock data.
+-   **Stock Data Visualization:** View stock data.
--   **Influencer Tweet Feed:** Displays tweets scraped from a curated list of influential people in the finance space.
+-   **Influencer Tweet Feed:** Displays tweets scraped from the list of people you follow.
--   **Tweet Influence Score:** Each relevant tweet is analyzed and assigned a score indicating its potential probability to influence market sentiment or stock prices.
--   **User Accounts:** You can sign-up to save you selected people and stocks for easy use in the future.
+-   **Tweet Markers** Hover over the tweets to see where it was posted on the charts.